 Cultivating Food Equity

 in Glassboro, NJ

-Undergraduate students from the Planning Studio, offered by Rowan University's Community and Environmental Planning program, are drafting a vision plan to achieve food equity in the Borough of Glassboro, NJ.
-The studio is collaborating with Glassboro Food and Health Equity Project, Community Planning + Visualization Lab, and Bullock Garden Project, Inc. The final report will be submitted to the Glassboro Health Equity Coalition and Glassboro Board of Health.
+Undergraduate students from the Planning Studio, offered by Rowan University's Community and Environmental Planning program, have drafted a vision plan to achieve food equity in the Borough of Glassboro, NJ.
+The studio collaborated with Glassboro Food and Health Equity Project, Community Planning + Visualization Lab, and Bullock Garden Project, Inc. The final report was submitted to the Glassboro Health Equity Coalition and Glassboro Board of Health.
 This webpage provides an introduction to the project, the team, and major findings and recommendations.

 T H E P R O C E S S

 Food equity, health equity, community food access, local food system, community food projects, programs, and policies.

 Socio-demographic data, local food environment, existing food resources and projects, land use, zoning and other regulations.

 Two online surveys (48 and 24 responses), interviews with 21 local stakeholders, two focus groups with 20 participants.

 Recommendations for potential food-related projects, programs, and policy changes, along with the visualization of sample projects.